 Definition

-An AI readiness audit is a systematic assessment of an organization's data infrastructure, technology stack, and processes to determine preparedness for artificial intelligence implementation.
+An revenue-system readiness audit is a systematic assessment of an organization's data infrastructure, technology stack, and processes to determine preparedness for artificial intelligence implementation.

-This guide gives you a systematic 60-minute framework to assess your AI readiness—the same methodology we use in our AI Strategy engagements.
+This guide gives you a systematic 60-minute framework to assess your revenue-system readiness—the same methodology we use in our AI Strategy engagements.

-Why You Need an AI Readiness Audit Before Implementation
+Why You Need an revenue-system readiness Audit Before Implementation

 The Hidden Costs of Skipping the Audit